List of Dragon Ball characters: Universe 7

 Kibito and the East Supreme Kai become permanently fused into one being, known as Kibitoshin (キビト神) in the manga and as Kibito Kai in the anime, via their Potara earrings.
 Kibito Kai assists in the final battle with Buu by teleporting Goku and the last survivors on Earth onto his planet and helps take Dende to New Namek to use its Dragon Balls to revive Earth and its people.
-In Dragon Ball Super, Kibito Kai uses a wish granted by the Namekian Dragon Balls to separate himself back into the two original component entities.
+Between Dragon Ball Z and Dragon Ball Daima, the two unfuse using Majin Buu's mysterious gases that had also unfused Vegito.

-The East Supreme Kai is voiced by Yūji Mitsuya and Shinichirō Ōta in Dragon Ball Super and Battle of Gods.
-In English, the Supreme Kai is voiced by Kent Williams in Funimation's English dub and Michael Dobson in the Ocean Group dub.
+Nahare is voiced by Yūji Mitsuya and Shinichirō Ōta in Dragon Ball Super and Battle of Gods.
+In English, he is voiced by Kent Williams in Funimation's English dub and Michael Dobson in the Ocean Group dub.

-Kibito is voiced by Shin Aomori, by Don Brown in the Ocean Group dub, and by Chuck Huber in the Funimation dub.
+Kibito is voiced by Shin Aomori in most media, with the only exception being in Dragon Ball Daima, where he voiced by Yūsuke Handa.
+Kibito is voiced by Don Brown in the Ocean Group dub, and by Chuck Huber in the Funimation dub.

 The Elder Kai is voiced by Reizō Nomoto in Dragon Ball Z and by Ryōichi Tanaka in Dragon Ball Super and Battle of Gods.
 Tetsuya Iwanaga provides the voice for Elder Kai's younger self in flashbacks.
 In English, he is voiced by Scott McNeil in the Ocean dub, Steve Olson in the Blue Water dub, and Kent Williams in the Funimation dubs.